ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 Otherwise, the decomposition is simply not feasible.
 A remarkable fact is that there is no need for tuning the scalar $$\lambda$$ most of the time.
 There is a universal value that works well, $$\lambda = \frac{1}{\sqrt{\mathrm{max}(m,n)}}$$.
 However, if assumptions are only partially valid, the optimal value of $$\lambda$$ may vary slightly.
 For example, if the matrix $$\mathbf{S}$$ is very sparse, we may need to increase $$\lambda$$ to recover matrices $$\mathbf{L}$$ of larger rank.

 ### Applications
 1.	**Video surveillance**.
-The background variations of a video are modeled as a low-rank matriz, and the foreground objects such as pedestrians and cars are modeled as sparse errors superimposed on the low-rank background.
+The background variations of a video are modeled as a low-rank matrix, and the foreground objects such as pedestrians and cars are modeled as sparse errors superimposed on the low-rank background.
 How do we do that?
 We take every frame and reshape it into a long column vector, and then we use these long column vectors to construct the matrix $$\mathbf{X}$$.
-E.g., in the following case, the video consists of 100 video frames.
+E.g., in the following case, the video consists of 100 frames.
 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/robust_pca/rpca_video.png" alt="Robust PCA in video surveillance">
 </p> Image taken [from here](https://cs205tsqr.weebly.com/motivation.html).